x42005e1f/aiologic/docs/libraries.rst

 Unlike threads, which share common memory, each process manages its own memory.
 This is a different situation than the one in which aiologic primitives operate.
-In order to support multiprocessing, new approaches are needed.
+In order to support `multiprocessing`_, new approaches are needed.

 There are several ways to enable interactions between processes, such as: